mli/gluon-crash-course/nn.md

 ## Chain layers into a neural network

 Let's first consider a simple case that a neural network is a chain of layers.
 During the forward pass, we run layers sequentially one-by-one.
-The following codes implement a famous network called [LeNet](http://yann.lecun.com/exdb/lenet/) through `nn.Sequential`.
+The following code implements a famous network called [LeNet](http://yann.lecun.com/exdb/lenet/) through `nn.Sequential`.

 ```{.python .input}
 net = nn.Sequential()